 Special risks exist for pregnant women who travel internationally.
-Some infections are more severe in pregnancy (e.g., malaria, hepatitis E, or Zika virus).
-The immunizations and medicines available to prevent or treat infections (e.g., antimalarials and antidiarrheal medicines) may also be harmful to the developing fetus.
+Some infections are more severe in pregnancy (e.g., malaria and HEV).
+The vaccinations and medicines available to prevent or treat infections (e.g., antimalarials and antidiarrheal medicines) and some infections (e.g., ZIKV infection) may also be harmful to the developing fetus.
 Additionally, pregnant women are at increased risk of blood clot formation that may severely affect mother and fetus.

 Before departure, the pregnant traveler should have a clear plan of action in the event of complications during travel or at her destination, including how to handle emergencies at any time of the day or night, who to contact, and how she will be transported to a preferred physician or hospital.
 She should have the names of specific preferred hospitals and physicians who speak her language.